 Aphasia (language or speech impairment)

+Aphasia is language or speech impairment and can be a symptom of traumatic brain injury.
 The three most common types of aphasia include: Broca’s aphasia, Wernicke’s aphasia and Anomic aphasia.1

 Broca’s aphasia is when people know what they are trying to say but find it hard to say the words they’re looking for, meaning they may speak in short or stunted sentences.